tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-04-25-docker-out-of-docker.markdown

 Jenkins as a CI system has been increasingly containerized and ran as a Docker container in production.
 An example setup is to run Jenkins Docker image in a Kubernetes cluster with Jenkins slaves are created on demand as containers, using [Kubernetes plugin](https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin).
-The problem in this post arises from how to build the Docker images insides a Jenkins system that run as a Docker container itself.
+The problem in this post arises from how to build/run/push the Docker images insides a Jenkins system that run as a Docker container itself.

 "Docker-in-Docker" refers to the approach of running another Docker engine inside Docker containers.
 Since Docker 0.6, a "privileged" option is added to allow running containers in a special mode with almost all capabilities of the host machine, including kernel features and devices acccess.